yriyriyri/voxllinktree/README.md

 - _methods_:
   - `assignLabelsToNodes(nodes, labels, camera)`: uses the node’s projected screen space to place or skip labels without collisions

-**typewriter effect**
-- when an interface label is clicked, the corresponding text content is displayed with a “typewriter” animation
-- _logic_:
-  - a React useEffect manages incremental character rendering for the selected interface content

-**fps counter**
-- basic on-screen display of frames per second (fps) for performance debugging
-- _logic_:
-  - tracks frame times in a useEffect hook, updating a small text overlay every 0.5s

 **animated ascii voxl os logo**
 - renders an ascii-art version of the voxl os logo, scaled dynamically based on viewport or settings
 - applies a custom “ordered dithering” algorithm to emulate different brightness levels in ascii characters